mohamed20medhat/ecommerce_SE/README.md

 # inital steps
 - we made the mvc file structure and built a simple front end
 - D! creating the db in mongo db atlas => and take the uri and put it in the .env
-- todo! adding the dummy data to the database
+- todo! adding the dummy data to the database     ' Done '
 - todo! convert html to ejs and make it get the data from the database
 -

 # search topics
-1. how to add array type to schema in mongo db
+1. how to add array type to schema in mongo db?     ' Handled '
-2.
+2. How to add photos into mongodb as bytes?